 All you need to know about sowing, planting, caring for and harvesting lettuces.

 Lettuce is easy to grow, and growing lettuce in containers is even easier.
 It's much cheaper to grow your own lettuce than buy bags of lettuce from the shops, and the variety of lettuces you can grow versus shop-bought lettuce is greater, too.
 Lettuces come in a wide variety of shapes, colours and textures.
 By growing a few varieties you'll have all the ingredients you need for a delicious, colourful salad.

 How to grow lettuce

 Sow seed on moist, well-prepared soil or compost in spring.
 Cover with a very thin layer of compost or vermiculite.
-Thin seedlings out when they’re big enough to handle and keep the compost moist. protect from slugs and snails.
-You can pick loose-leaf lettuce varieties from six weeks, at 10 weeks for hearting types.
+Thin seedlings out when they're big enough to handle and keep the compost moist. protect from slugs and snails.
+Lettuce takes up to 10 weeks to grow – you can pick loose-leaf lettuce varieties from six weeks, and at 10 weeks for hearting types.

 How to sow lettuce seed